Transverse Energy per Charged Particle in Heavy-Ion Collisions: Role of Collective Flow

-In order to calculate the ratio $E_{T}/N_{ch}$, we estimate $N_{ch}$ in our model in terms of the number of primarily produced particles, N. We follow the same procedure as done in ref. \cite{Cleymans:2007uk}.
-We first estimate the ratio of the total number of hadrons in final state, $N_{decays}$ to the total number of primordial hadrons, N with respect to $\sqrt{s_{NN}}$ over a broad energy range from AGS to LHC energies using EV-SHGM as shown in the upper panel of figure 1.
-Now, we study the ratio of the number of charged hadrons, $N_{ch}$ to $N_{decays}$ with $\sqrt{s_{NN}}$ from AGS to LHC energies as shown in the lower panel of the figure 1.
-In order to calculate these ratios, we use the chemical freeze-out temperature (T), and baryon chemical potential ($\mu_{B}$) at each $\sqrt{s_{NN}}$ as mentioned in ref. \cite{Tiwari:2012}.
-We find that the ratio $N_{decays}/N$ initially increases rapidly with $\sqrt{s_{NN}}$, because the production of resonances increases with energy and become saturated at SPS energies around a value of 1.7, where chemical freeze-out temperature becomes independent of collision energy.
-Similarly, the ratio $N_{ch}/N_{decays}$ also increase with $\sqrt{s_{NN}}$ and gets saturated at SPS energies around 0.6.
-Although, these findings are the same as observed in \cite{Cleymans:2007uk} but the difference occurs at lower energies where the excluded-volume correction is more effective.
+In order to calculate the ratio $E_{T}/N_{ch}$, we estimate $N_{ch}$ at mid-rapidity in terms of the number of primarily produced particles, $N$.
+We follow the same procedure for the estimation of $N_{ch}$ as discussed in ref. \cite{Cleymans:2007uk}.
+We first calculate the ratio of the total number of hadrons in final state, $N_{decays}$ to the total number of primordial hadrons, $N$ at $y$ = 0 with respect to $\sqrt{s_{NN}}$ over a broad energy range from $\sqrt{s_{NN}}$ = 2.7 GeV to 5.02 TeV using EV-SHGM as shown in the upper panel of figure~\ref{nch}.
+Now, we study the ratio of the number of charged hadrons, $N_{ch}$ to $N_{decays}$ at mid-rapidity with $\sqrt{s_{NN}}$ from 2.7 GeV to 5.02 TeV, which is shown in the lower panel of figure~\ref{nch}.
+In order to calculate these observables in the framework of EV-SHGM, one needs the chemical freeze-out temperature ($T$), and baryon chemical potential ($\mu_{B}$) at each $\sqrt{s_{NN}}$ as mentioned in references \cite{Mishra:2008tc,Tiwari:2012}.
+For the centrality studies at RHIC and LHC energies, we estimate $T$ and $\mu_{B}$ by taking the best matching of the particle ratios between the experimental data and the calculations done in the framework of EV-SHGM for a given centrality class.
+These $T$ and $\mu_{B}$ are then used for the estimation of other observables discussed in the paper.
+We find that the ratio $N_{decays}/N$ initially increases rapidly with $\sqrt{s_{NN}}$, because the production of resonances increases with energy and becomes saturated at SPS energies, where chemical freeze-out temperature becomes independent of collision energy.
+Similarly, the ratio $N_{ch}/N_{decays}$ also increases with $\sqrt{s_{NN}}$ and gets saturated at SPS energies.
+Although, these findings are the same as observed in Ref.~\cite{Cleymans:2007uk}, the difference occurs at lower energies where the excluded-volume correction is more effective.